jmaxsfu/popjournal-old/pages/issue03/11.missingham/default.md

 </div>

-[^1]: Australian University required hardcopy and digital deposit.
+[^1]: Only one university required hardcopy and digital deposit.